Erotomania: Definition, Symptoms, Characteristics and Treatment

 What should I do if I think I might be experiencing erotomania?

-The very fact that you are asking this question is itself meaningful — genuine erotomanic delusion typically doesn’t generate this kind of self-questioning.
-But if you are experiencing intense, consuming convictions about another person’s love for you that people around you don’t share, if you are engaging in contact or pursuit behaviors that have led to legal consequences or that others are expressing serious concern about, the most important step you can take is speaking with a mental health professional.
-Not because what you’re experiencing isn’t real to you — it is.
-But because you deserve support, and because the suffering that often accompanies this experience, particularly as it progresses, is something that qualified professionals can genuinely help with.
+The very fact that you are asking this question is itself meaningful — genuine erotomanic delusion typically does not generate this kind of self-questioning.
+But if you are experiencing intense, consuming convictions about another person’s love for you that people around you do not share, if you are engaging in contact or pursuit behaviors that have led to legal consequences or serious concern from others, the most important step is speaking with a mental health professional.
+Not because what you are experiencing is not real to you — it is.
+But because you deserve support, and because the suffering that often accompanies this experience is something that qualified professionals can genuinely help with.
 Reaching out is not weakness.
 It is the beginning of a way through.

 By citing this article, you acknowledge the original source and allow readers to access the full content.